 Fujikura History

-Since our founding in 1885, Fujikura Group 's DNA has been handed down through "enterprising spirit" and "Fujikura's technology."
+Since our founding in 1885, Fujikura Group 's DNA has been handed down through "enterprising spirit" and "Fujikura, a Technology Leader."
 Under this DNA, we have always valued our superior technological capabilities, our ability to adapt to social changes, and the trust we have built with our customers.
 We at Fujikura Group will continue to create value for customer and contribute to society through "Tsunagu" Technology™.

 1843